 The Parish Council appointed a Neighbourhood Plan Steering Group whose mandate was to drive the process, consult with the local community, gather evidence to support emerging policies and prepare the Plan for consideration and ultimately approval by Tugby and Keythorpe Parish Council.
-A detailed chronology of the approach to consultation and the outcomes is contained within the Consultation Statement that is included as appendix B of the Submission Neighbourhood Plan.
+A detailed chronology of the approach to consultation and the outcomes is contained within the Consultation Statement that is included in supporting information.